Biblical Prophecy

 1 Corinthians 14:30-33 ESV

-Prophecy Must be Weighed/Tested
+Prophecy Must Be Tested

-1 John 4 says test the spirits.
-It doesn’t matter who the person is that is speaking, we must always test the spirit.
-We may be hearing something we think is from God ourselves and we need to test what we are hearing.
-We also must test what we hear people say because they may be listening to the wrong spirits.
+First John tells us to test the spirits.
+This is very important because it is very dangerous to assume everyone is prophesying from the mouth of God.
+It doesn’t matter who the person or spirit is that is speaking; we must always test the spirit.
+We may hear something we think is from God ourselves, which is why we always need to test what we are hearing.
+We must also test what we hear people say because they may be listening to the wrong spirits.

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
 This is the spirit of the antichrist, which you heard was coming and now is in the world already.”

-‭‭1 John 4:1 ESV
+1 John 4:1 ESV

 “For such men are false apostles, deceitful workmen, disguising themselves as apostles of Christ.
 And no wonder, for even Satan disguises himself as an angel of light.”